Time to Talk Day 2026

 But what if talking isn’t safe?

-When you live with a mental health problem, open conversations might not be possible because you know what the consequences could be like.
-For instance, losing a job, being made to feel ‘less than’, being treated differently by coworkers, or being excluded from everyday opportunities.
+When you live with a mental health problem or illness, open conversations might not be possible because you know what the consequences could be.
+Like losing a job, being made to feel ‘less than’, being treated differently by co-workers, or being excluded from everyday opportunities.

 That’s why this year’s theme in Scotland is “making places stigma free for everyone”.